Trash420/7-Days-To-Die/README.md

         Allows the setting of traders to be changed.
 Values unchanged.

   - SyphMod_More_CrudeCampfire :
         Allows the craft and upgrading of emberpile (for 1 wood) to crude campfire and upgrading to campfire (for 3 stones).
 Crude campfire to cook basic food without knowledge but with lower gains than food cooked at the campfire.
-Need a wooden stick as a tool for cooking.
+Need a small wooden stick as a tool for cooking.